 We share our non-stipendiary Priest-in-Charge with our sister church at Sedlescombe and benefit from the services of retired clergy to enable us to cover all services.
 Visitors and newcomers are always very welcome and we hold various special services during the year which do attract people form the wider village community.

-We offer a variety of services, our 09.15 Holy Communion with Hymns is on the first and third Sunday, on the second Sunday of each month we have a Family Service at 10.30am, followed with refreshments, then on the 4th Sunday of each month we have an evening service at 6pm, format varies between Evensong, Songs of Praise and special services such as our Patronal and the Harvest Festival.
+We offer a variety of services, our 09.15 Holy Communion with Hymns is on the first and third Sunday, on the second Sunday of each month we have a Family Service at 10.30am, followed with refreshments, then on the 4th Sunday of each month we have an evening service at 4pm October to March and 6pm April to September, the format varies between Evensong, Songs of Praise and special services such as our Patronal and the Harvest Festival.
 Where there is a fifth Sunday in the month there will be a United Parish Service at 10.30 at either Whatlington or Sedlescombe.
 We have organ music and hymns at all services.

 Our 13th century church suffered a serious fire on 15th July 2010, this swept away most of the heavy Victorian restoration.
 The award winning restoration overseen by our architect Richard Andrews, of Carden & Godfrey has returned the building to a more simple interior style.
 We have toilet facilities, underfloor heating, a sound system and hearing loop, a kitchen and free standing comfortable pews!